org-cloudbees-dragan/traditional-ha/README.md

 - SSH-Agent 1
 - HAProxy Load Balancer
 - Optional, but not required: Linux box with Firefox accessible via VNC from an external browser
-  - You will be able to access the demo environment either from your browser or optional from a browser container box
+  - You will be able to access the demo environment either from your browser (DOCKER_HOST) or optional from a browser in a container box

-The setup is self sufficient and does not require any modifications on the Docker host or anywhere else outside of the docker compose environment, except for the persistence - local paths on the docker host are used as persistence volumes.
+The setup is self-sufficient and does not require any modifications on the Docker host or anywhere else outside of the docker compose environment, except for the persistence - local paths on the docker host are used as persistence volumes.
 NFS volumes are not used at the moment.
-Controller 1 and Controller 2 share the same $JENKINS_HOME dir.
+(If you want to access the demo via a browser from Docker host, you need entries in `(etc/hosts` (see chapters below) ) Controller 1 and Controller 2 share the same $JENKINS_HOME dir.